 Video remote interpreting (VRI) is the next best thing to having an in-person interpreter in the room for the appointment.
 Specific services vary, however, in general, VRI is a service that can be used through a device such as a laptop or tablet.
 A video call is placed to a professional interpreter of your chosen language during the appointment time, and they fulfill the interpreter role through a video link similar to Skype.
 This service is available on-demand, making it perfect for emergency situations when there is no time to schedule an in-person interpreter.
 For more information on the pros and cons of VRI, here is a post that goes into more detail.

-Telephonic interpreting is a basic service in which a call is placed to an over-the-phone interpreter.
+Over the phone interpreting is a basic service in which a call is placed to a phoneinterpreter.
 You are assigned an 800 number which gives you access to professional interpreters of 100-200 languages in a very short timeframe.
 Some providers utilize a speaker phone and use this service during an appointment with the patient present.
 This can work well for basic information, but is not suitable for long appointments during which sensitive subjects may be addressed, as it lacks the personal touch that are appropriate in such situations.

 This service is best suited use for scheduling appointments, follow ups, and for anything that it is appropriate to discuss over the phone.
 In those instances, a 3-way call is placed and the over-the-phone interpreter ensures that the conversation runs smoothly.